gerardoanuglo/mall-customer-segmentation/README.md

 Identifing the best number of clusters will help us avoid plots that look like a single cluster (too few clusters) or look like two clusters are competing for a single densely packed space (too many clusters).

-Let continue with the data exploration.
+Lets continue with the data exploration.

-Lets consider the distribution of customers by spending groups.
+Consider the distribution of customers by spending groups.
 The initial dataset came with the column "Spending Score", a metric derieved prior to this analysis, but in essence measures ones spending habits.
 In order to create this visualization, I created another column grouping the customers by spending score in intervals of 10.

 <img width="459" alt="Screenshot 2022-12-01 at 3 50 10 PM" src="https://user-images.githubusercontent.com/85320743/205183179-616b163d-34c0-4475-b15f-d70c8497bd8a.png">

 From this initial visualization we can conclude the majority of customers have a spending score ranging from 40 to 60.
 Other then this insight, there is no clear distinction of customer groupings here.

-Now lets consider the distribution of customer age by spending groups.
+Now lets consider the average age of customers by spending groups.
+Please note this visulization below is zoomed in, the y axis starts at 30 and ends at 46.
+This is to highlight the slight distinction that higher spending groups tend to be on average younger compared to low spending groups.

 <img width="473" alt="Screenshot 2022-12-01 at 3 51 04 PM" src="https://user-images.githubusercontent.com/85320743/205183284-3b5d8f37-bd39-4c59-b36a-76cbceac3c5e.png">